TEL | WhatsApp +1 829 213 5823

 Top‑Quality Equipment & Underwater Photos

 At Coral Point Diving, safety starts with reliable gear.
-We maintain our equipment to the highest standards and offer quick technical assistance so you never miss a anorkeling excursion with us.
+We maintain our equipment to the highest standards and offer quick technical assistance so you never miss a snorkeling excursion with us.
 Want to capture your adventure?
 Rent our GoPro underwater cameras and take home unforgettable memories of the Caribbean.

 • Pro‑level maintenance & quick fixes on site